Scout Coffee on Foothill Boulevard in SLO reopens after truck slams into shop

-Scout Coffee Co.’s Foothill Boulevard location reopened Monday morning after a truck crashed into the building over the weekend, the business said in an Instagram post.
+Scout Coffee Co. reopened its Foothill Boulevard location on Monday morning after a truck crashed into the building over the weekend, the business said in an Instagram post.

 “Thanks for hanging tight as we got things fixed up!” the post said.
 “We are down two doors (for a few weeks) but since we have 2 more, we are good to go!”

 The crash happened at about 8 a.m.
 Saturday.
-No arrests were made or citations issued, SLO police said at the time.
+No arrests were made or citations issued, the San Luis Obispo Police Department said at the time.

 No one was injured.